How to Plant and Grow Clematis Vines

 If you've found a place to plant the vine, now you can choose a variety that will be at home in the spot.
 Most garden centers and nurseries will have several varieties to choose from.

 Choosing a Variety

 When purchasing a clematis, you need to read the tags.
 Check to be sure that it is hardy in your zone.
-Next check how big the plant will grow.
-Is the structure you plan on supporting the vine sturdy enough?
+Next, check how big the plant will grow.
+Is the structure you plan on using to support the vine sturdy enough?
 I've seen old plants growing up barns that covered a large portion of the fronts all of the way to the top.
 It is a stunning site to behold when they are blooming, but you wouldn't want that variety growing on a fence or arbor.
 It would take it right down.

 Think about which colors would look best in your landscape.
 After considering all of these things, you'll have fun choosing your new vine.